Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Updating_arrays_in_state.md

 ## Updating objects inside arrays

 ==Objects are not *really* located “inside” arrays.
-They might appear to be “inside” in code, but each object in an array is a separate value, to which the array “points”.==
+They might appear to be “inside” in code, but each object in an array is a separate value, to which the array “points”.== This is why you need to be careful when changing nested fields like `list[0]`.
+Another person’s artwork list may point to the same element of the array!

 ==**When updating nested state, you need to create copies from the point where you want to update, and all the way up to the top level.**==